Advantages and Disadvantages

 will be less labour intensive on your part to look after.

-- Provided your biomass boilers is well maintained it should produce
+- Provided your biomass boiler is well maintained it should produce

 very little smoke.
 (If not well maintained this will become one of the